-We are currently closed and hope to reopen in May.
+The MAC is now open and we can’t wait to welcome you to our galleries and Cafe Bar.
 Keep an eye on our website and social media for updates.

-We’ll be excited to welcome you back to the MAC then when we’ll have three new exhibitions running until 8 August.
+We’re excited to welcome you back to the MAC with three new exhibitions running until 8 August.
 We hope you’ll grab a coffee and a bun while you’re here too.
-We miss you because you make the MAC what it is.
 Some things are different to how they were before; but others, such as the quality of our welcome, are just the same.

 We’ve been working hard behind the scenes and making some changes to how we do things.
-We reopened in September 2020 with carefully planned social distancing and safety measures in place and will continue with these measures in May – keep scrolling for all the details.
-We’ve also ticketed our exhibitions to help us manage visitor numbers.Pre-book your gallery visit
+We have carefully planned social distancing and safety measures in place – keep scrolling for all the details.
+We’ve also ticketed our exhibitions to help us manage visitor numbers, and you can now book a table in MAC Cafe Bar online too!Pre-book your gallery visit

 The MAC has been awarded the ‘We’re Good to Go’ industry-standard mark, certifying that we are adhering to the respective Government and public health guidance, have carried out a COVID-19 risk assessment and have the required processes in place to welcome you back.